borland502/devcontainer-features/README.md

 ## Overview

-This is a feature bundle for various languages tuned to my particular likes in development using the homebrew package installer feature in a loop
+This is a feature bundle for various languages tuned to my particular likes in development using the homebrew package installer feature in a loop.
+Extensions then take that model to whatever language is the focus (e.g. nodejs, python, etc)

 ```bash
 for feature in "${features[@]}"; do